 Each bank has its own separate requirements for the documents that need to be apostilled.
 As a result, you should always check on exactly what is required.
 This will help prevent the wrong document from being apostilled, thereby delaying the opening of an account.

 Where can you use apostilled documents?

 A common misconception is that apostilled documents will be recognised in all countries around the globe.
 They are in fact only accepted in 122 countries.
 These are the countries that are party to the 1961 Hague Convention.

 Once a document has been apostilled, all participating countries to the 1961 Hague Convention will then be able to accept the document.
 This is advantageous, as it removes the need for the document to be certified again by the country in which the document is intended to be used.

 Which documents are apostilled?

 Whilst each bank or government organisation will have its own requirements on which documents should be apostilled, the most common documents tend to be those issued by Companies House.
 These include:

 - Change of Company Name Certificate

 - Companies House forms, for example – AP01, CS01, IN01

 If you’re looking to get a document apostilled, we provide an Apostilled Document Service for just £99.99 plus VAT per document.
-We will have your document certified by a solicitor (if required), legalised by the FCDO and provide you with a scanned copy of the certificate, before sending it to you free of charge via Royal Mail Special Delivery in the UK, or by International Tracked and Signed for an additional cost of £13.00.
+We will have your document certified by a solicitor (if required) and legalised by the FCDO.
+We’ll provide you with a scanned copy of the certificate, before sending it to you free of charge via Royal Mail Special Delivery in the UK, or by International Tracked and Signed for an additional cost of £13.00.